ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * How far is Yaroslavl from Moscow?
 * What effect does a prism have on light?
 * Where was the movie "Somewhere in Time" filmed? (not always the same result?)
-* What city is Purdue University in?
-* Who is the author of the book, "The Iron Lady : A Biography of Margaret Thatcher"? >> problem of redundancy (book + title of the book)
-* What U.S. state is Fort Knox in?
 * What country in Latin America is the largest one?
 * He is the biggest and fattest man >> problem with amod and 2*conj
 * Who held the endurance record for women pilots in 1929? >> problem with for
 * How many people that live in China speak english?
 * How many USA presidents have visited Iran?
-* Which movies does Quentin Tarantino star in?
 * Which movies did Quentin Tarantino direct, but not star in?
 * Who receives the Nobel Prize in Physics in 2000?
 * When did Diana and Charles get married?
 * Where is Mozambique located? > location/place
 * Who built the first pyramid? > consider "pyramide" as (single) triple / predicate
-* Who wrote the book, "Huckleberry Finn"?
-* What kind of animal is Babar?
 * Who was the first Taiwanese President?
 * What is the brightest star visible from Earth?